 The remainder of your actual period (when you are bleeding) should continue to be fairly insignificant in terms of blood sugar levels and insulin resistance.

-During ovulation, your blood sugars and insulin resistance levels may rise
+During ovulation, your blood sugar and insulin resistance levels may rise

 “The ovulatory cycle can definitely create some unpredictable high blood sugar levels and insulin resistance,” explains Smith.